letorbi/synoindexwatcher/README.md

 ### The media-index contains entries for files that do not exist

-To get rid of old files in the media-index, you might have to clear the whole media-index in the database and repopulate it afterwards.
-Since this requires to modify the database directly with SQL-commands, it is *strongly recommended* to crate a backup before executing the following commands to clear the media-index:
+To get rid of entries for non-existing files in the media-index, you have to clear the whole media-index and repopulate it afterwards.
+Since this requires to modify the database directly with SQL-commands, *it is strongly recommended to create a backup* before executing the following commands that clear the media-index tables:

 ```
 $ sudo synoservice --hard-stop synoindexd